Ireland women's cricket team: 1990s

 The first two years of the 1990s again saw Ireland compete in the European Championships, finishing as runners up to England in 1990, and third place in 1991.
 Sandwiched between those two tournaments was a 2 match ODI series against England, with England winning both games, the second by 10 wickets.

 1993 saw them compete in the World Cup again, this time finishing in fifth place.
 The next European Championship in 1995 again saw them finish as runners up to England.
 Following this, they settled into a pattern of playing ODIs against whichever team was touring England, a pattern that continues to this day.
-The 1997 World Cup saw them lose to New Zealand in the quarter finals.
+The 1997 World Cup saw them lose to New Zealand in the quarter-finals.
 The end of the 1990s saw them again finish as runners up to England in the European Championship in 1999.

 2000s

 Ireland played their first ever Test match in 2000, beating Pakistan by an innings inside two days in Dublin.
 This is still their only Test match however.
 They also dominated the ODI series against Pakistan, winning 4–0 with a fifth game rained off.
 They still could only finish seventh in the World Cup later that year though, their only win coming against The Netherlands.
 The following year, they won the European Championship, and that remains the only time out of seven tournaments that the England team had not won the competition.

 That seventh place meant that they had to take part in the 2003 IWCC Trophy, the inaugural edition of what is now known simply as the World Cup Qualifier.
 They won every game in that tournament, which qualified them for the world cup in South Africa in 2005.
 They came last in that tournament, meaning they will have to qualify again for the 2009 World Cup.
 Later in the year, they yet again finished as runners up to England in the European Championship.

 They played a two match ODI series against the Netherlands, winning both games.
 In November 2007, they went to the Women's World Cup Qualifier in Lahore, where they played Bermuda, The Netherlands, Pakistan, Papua New Guinea, Scotland, South Africa and an African qualifier.

 In 2009, Ireland beat the Netherlands to win the European Championship.

 In April 2016, Laura Delany was named as captain of Ireland women's cricket team replacing Isobel Joyce who stepped down after the 2016 ICC Women's World Twenty20 in India.

 In December 2020, the ICC announced the qualification pathway for the 2023 ICC Women's T20 World Cup.
 Ireland were named in the 2021 ICC Women's T20 World Cup Europe Qualifier regional group, alongside five other teams.

 In 2021, Ireland were awarded qualification for the 2022–25 ICC Women's Championship on the basis of their WODI ranking after the abandonment of the 2021 Women's Cricket World Cup Qualifier.

+On 23 January 2024, Cara Murray became the first Irish player to take six wickets in a WODI with 6/31 against Zimbabwe in Harare.